erin-nielsen/ldap2pg/README.md

 ## Update YML File to Include ALL schemas except for public
-This section describes how to update an existing yml file to explicitly indicate all schemas within a database excluding the public schema.
+This section describes how to use the [wrapper/wrapper.sh](wrapper/wrapper.sh) script to update an existing ldap2pg.yml file to explicitly indicate all schemas within a database excluding the public schema.
 Specifically, it updates all ```schema:``` tags found in the original ldap2pg.yml file and replaces the value with all schemas within a given database specified, excluding the 'public' schema.

 ### YML Snippet Before
 	  grant:
 	  - privilege: ro